 Who should I report to?

-The house manager.
-They will be in the JDHS Commons or auditorium wearing a name tag that says “House Manager.”
-After you sign in with them, they will tell you what to do.
+The Director of Operations.
+She will be in the JDHS Commons or auditorium wearing a name tag that says “Director of Operations.”
+After you sign in with her, she will tell you what to do.

 What should I wear?